azurecitadel/vdc-networking-lab/README.md

 **3)** Once the resource groups have been deployed, you can deploy the main lab environment into these using a set of pre-defined ARM templates.
 The templates are available at https://github.com/azurecitadel/vdc-networking-lab if you wish to learn more about how the lab is defined.
 Essentially, a single master template (*VDC-Networking-Master.json*) is used to call a number of other templates, which in turn complete the deployment of virtual networks, virtual machines, load balancers, availability sets and VPN gateways.
 The templates also deploy a simple Node.js application on the spoke virtual machines.
 Use the following CLI command to deploy the template:

 <pre lang="...">
-az group deployment create --name VDC-Create -g VDC-Hub --template-uri https://raw.githubusercontent.com/azurecitadel/vdc-networking-lab/master/VDC-Networking-Master.json
+az group deployment create --name VDC-Create -g VDC-Hub --template-uri https://raw.githubusercontent.com/azurecitadel/vdc-networking-lab/master/VDC-Networking-Master.json --verbose
 </pre>

 The template deployment process will take approximately 45 minutes.
 You can monitor the progress of the deployment from the portal (navigate to the *VDC-Hub* resource group and click on *Deployments* at the top of the Overview blade).
 Alternatively, the CLI can be used to monitor the template deployment progress as follows: